* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 1. Whisk an egg and mix it into your leftover risotto.
 You just need enough egg so you can shape the risotto.

-2. Roll the mixture into balls and cover them with bread crumbs.
+2. Roll the mixture into flat discs and optionally cover them with bread crumbs.

-If you don’t want to fry the fitters, you can bake them.
+If you don’t want to fry the fritters, you can bake them.
 Preheat your oven to 350°F (180°C) and bake the risotto fritters for 15-20 minutes or until the coating is crispy.

-To reheat the risotto using sous vide, put your risotto into a heat-proof bag and add a little butter or stock.
+To reheat the risotto using the sous vide method, place your risotto into a heat-proof bag and add a little butter or stock.
 Seal the bag and put it into a large pot of water that you’ve brought to a boil.
 Turn the heat down so the water is just simmering, and let the risotto heat for 10-15 minutes.

 How to store risotto